 The amount of legal work that PwC does keeps rising.
-In the last financial year, revenue rose by a quarter from £48.5 million to £59.9 million, which places the firm’s UK legal arm on a similar level to some of the smaller top 50-100 City law firms.
+In the last financial year, law-related revenue rose by a quarter from £48.5 million to £59.9 million, which places the firm’s UK legal arm on a similar level to some of the smaller top 50-100 City law firms.
 A payscale that sees partners earn between £270,000 to £1.1 million echoes such outfits’ profitability.
 The signs are that this growth will continue as the major accountancy firms offer more legal services to their clients.

-With an intake of 25 a year, the trainee cohort has the vibe of “a smaller organisation within a larger organisation”.
+With an intake of 30 a year, the trainee cohort has the vibe of “a smaller organisation within a larger organisation”.
 “The trainee community is great … Your intake is your safety net,” one tells us.
 This has fostered a good social scene, with “great vacation scheme socials which the trainees get to go along to.
 We also have various team socials and trainee socials throughout the year, including most recently a black tie event at the Natural History Museum and dinner at the Shard.”
 The senior lawyers, meanwhile, are “very approachable”, thanks in part to the fact that “most senior people at the firm do not have a separate office”.

 Perks are fairly extensive, including unlimited personal use of work iPhones, the ability to buy five extra days of holiday a year and free access to various London galleries and theatre discounts.
 But the pay is seen as “not amazing”.
-There aren’t too many grumbles about this, as PwC offers pretty good work/life balance — according to the Legal Cheek Trainee and Junior Lawyer Survey 2017-18, the average arrive and leave the office times are, respectively, 8:48am and 6:50pm.
+There aren’t too many grumbles about this, as PwC offers pretty good work/life balance — according to the Legal Cheek Trainee and Junior Lawyer Survey 2019-20, the average arrive and leave the office times are, respectively, 9:18am and 6:47pm.
 Hours vary between departments, but a flexible working push gives PwC rookies reasonable levels of control over their time.